-The number of people injured in distracted driving accidents in 2013 was an estimated 421,000 people.
+The number of people injured in distracted driving accidents in 2016 was an estimated 421,000 people.
+Another more compelling way to say it: 8 people die every day in this country from texting and driving.
 Tragic incidents of texting and driving accidents, especially involving teen drivers, are becoming more and more common.

 These are often new drivers who are already inexperienced, and that makes their distracted driving even more perilous and potentially fatal.
 According to the National Highway Traffic Safety Administration (NHTSA), for drivers 15-19 years old involved in fatal crashes, 21% of the drivers were distracted by using a cellphone.Which Distracted Driving Crashes Put Us All at The Greatest Risk?

 The following are examples of the types of accidents we see involving distracted drivers:

 - A driver who is texting or talking on a cell phone runs a red light or stop sign and strikes another vehicle or a pedestrian.
 Texting kills.

 - A driver is eating his lunch and drinking a large soda while driving swerves into another lane and sideswipes another vehicle.